 My poem, “Legacy,” will be available in the online journal Jellyfish Whispers on February 25, 2016.
 I’m particularly happy about this one because this poem was the first one I wrote as part of The Great Yellow Rose in Your Brain poetry meetup.
 I now run the meetup at the Marilyn J. Praisner Library on […]

-I posted this to Amazon in February 2015 and never posted it here, so I’m fixing that.
+I’ve updated this review a bit.
+Giovanna and I grew up together, so I’d been looking forward to this book.
+I’m very happy to share some thoughts.
 “In My Neighborhood” is divided into three sections.
 In the first, Giovanna tells stories of growing up in an Italian neighborhood.
-The reader is steeped in the sights, sounds, and smells of these experiences and I found myself […]
+The reader is steeped in the sights, […]